GATHERING MALEKIND™ GLOBALLY

 Reasons for his dysfunction can be found everywhere, yet a place for him to refuge, recover and redeem himself is a far cry from home.

-Whether by agenda or by oversight, society is systematically disbanding MaleKind™, manufacturing males who are bound to malfunction and the evidence can be found everywhere—men at war with their families, their communities and themselves.
+Whether by agenda or by collective oversight, society is systematically disbanding MaleKind™, manufacturing males who are bound to malfunction and the evidence can be found everywhere—men at war with their families, their communities and themselves.

 I create practice fields—spaces where adolescent and adult men alike can courageously confront their inner lives, choices, and relationships.
 Because the reality is this: a man who refuses to examine himself will be examined by life—through crisis, through collapse, through the quiet ache of a life that feels misaligned.